Fact check: The deepfakes in the disinformation war between Russia and Ukraine | DW | 18.03.2022

 This screenshot of the video address the Kremlin released on February 21.
 Notice the crisp detail around Putin's collar and head — details that are blurred or irregular in the deepfake

 In reality, Putin never said this.
-And as is the case with previous deepfake videos of other people, these audio and mouth movements were manipulated through the use of artificial intelligence programs.
+As is the case with previous deepfake videos of other people, these audio and mouth movements were manipulated through the use of artificial intelligence programs.

 This deepfake appears to have been made by using an authentic video of Putin giving a national address from the Kremlin released on February 21 after Russia recognized the independence of two separatist regions in eastern Ukraine.

-A manipulated video depicting President Volodymyr Zelenskyy circulated on social media in March that appears to show the Ukrainian leader telling his soldiers to lay down their arms and surrender to Russia.
-Its message was also posted to the website of broadcaster Ukraine 24 — but the news outlet soon after posted a statement saying it was hacked and deleted the article page.
+A manipulated video depicting Ukrainian President Volodymyr Zelenskyy circulated on social media in March that appears to show the Ukrainian leader telling his soldiers to lay down their arms and surrender to Russia.
+Its message was also posted to the website of broadcaster Ukraine 24 — but the news outlet soon after posted a statement saying it was hacked and removed the article.

 Zelenskyy, who has consistently rallied allies to aid Ukraine in the fight against Russia, never made the statement.